-THE UNIVERSITY OF BIRMINGHAM AND KING'S HEALTH PARTNERS PRESENT
+THE UNIVERSITY OF BIRMINGHAM AND KING'S COLLEGE LONDON PRESENT

 Despite the substantial disease burden for patients and healthcare providers, bladder cancer only receives 0.6% of cancer research spending.
 This meeting will thus provide an opportunity to enhance collaborations across the UK and internationally and allow networking opportunities between clinicians and scientists allowing participants to anticipate crucial observations in the clinical practice to inform research activities and vice versa.
 Marrying these two diverse disciplines will enable healthcare systems to provide more efficient outcome-driven patient-centred interventions in the field of bladder cancer.

 Rik Bryan is a former clinical urologist, and now a full-time bladder cancer research academic.
 He is the Director of the Bladder Cancer Research Centre (BCRC) in the Institute of Cancer & Genomic Sciences at the University of Birmingham.
 The BCRC has particular interests in proteomics & biomarkers, genomics & bioinformatics, novel therapeutics, and clinical research & clinical trials.
 Rik is also the Chief Investigator of the Bladder Cancer Prognosis Programme (BCPP), the SELENIB clinical trial, and POUT-T.

 Jim Catto is currently NIHR Research Professor, Professor of Urological Surgery at the University of Sheffield, holds honorary posts at the University of Oxford and UCLH and is Editor in Chief of European Urology (2020 Impact factor: 18.7).
 He has authored over 350 articles, has over 18,000 Scopus citations, an H-index of 72 and has raised over £26M in funding (including NIHR, MRC, The Wellcome Trust, CRUK and The European Union).